xujingmei111/scGCO/README.md

 	pip install scgco

-scGCO is friendly for Linux (UNIX-like systems),Mac OS X and Windows.**scGCO** depended pygco,shapely,matplotlib (matplotlib<3.0.0,>=2.0.0) and so on.Maybe there are some touble about shapely when install scGCO on Windows, you can firstly install shapely by
+**scGCO** is friendly for Linux (UNIX-like systems), Mac OS X and Windows.**scGCO** depend on pygco,shapely,matplotlib (matplotlib<3.0.0,>=2.0.0) and so on.
+Maybe there are some touble about shapely when install scGCO on Windows, you can firstly install shapely by

 	conda install shapely